 This is the first question to answer if you want to receive some of your rent money back at the end of the year.
 If your landlord is required to pay property tax on the rental unit in which you have lived for one full tax year, then you have a good chance of qualifying for this Arizona tax credit.
 The emphasis there is on one full year.
 That means from January to December of the tax year you lived in a rental property that is subject to property tax.
 Guess who the property tax on your rental unit is charged to – YOU, the senior renter!

 What does your landlord’s property tax responsibility have to do with you?
-In most cases, landlords pass those property taxes onto the renter.
+In most cases, landlords pass those property taxes onto the senior renter.
 You likely pay rent tax on top of your monthly rental rate, and that is used to cover the property tax for your living space.
-When you apply for the Arizona Tax Credit as a renter, you are asking to receive a portion of those tax payments back.
+When you apply for the Arizona Property Tax Refund Credit as a senior renter, you are asking to receive a portion of those tax payments back.
 If you don’t live in a property that is subject to property tax, then you won’t qualify for this tax relief program for seniors.